javaChip56/depvisualizer/README.md

   - access member projects
   - manage nodes and relationships
 - Users only see projects where they are members
+- Project audit log is available per project (`Projects -> Audit`)

 ### Nodes
-- Create/edit nodes under a selected project
+- Create/edit/delete nodes under a selected project
 - Fields:
   - Name (unique per project, case-insensitive)
   - Type (from admin-managed node types)